Aaron050502/odin-recipes/README.md

-This will be my first HTML project, after completing this project I will have demonstrated the skills of making a basic accesability friendly website
+This will be my first HTML project.
+After completing this project I will have demonstrated of making a basic accessible website.